Home

 Missing a medal or trophy?

-At the Super State scholastic tournament last month, there were some unclaimed awards for players from our area.
+At the Super State scholastic tournament in March, there were some unclaimed awards for players from our area.
 The organizers did not plan to mail any of them, so we picked up all of the Region VI unclaimed awards.
 Contact us to make arrangements if you earned a medal but weren’t at the award ceremony.
 Medals went to the top 20 individuals in each section.

 Recent Event Results